Puppeteer Integration

 Prerequisites

-Here's an example of using Puppeteer with our API to scrape a page and send data:
+Here's an example of using Puppeteer to scrape a page:

 method: 'POST',